-When one particular channel is configured to track an external supply, a voltage divider can be used from the external supply to the TRACK/SS pin to scale the ramp rate appropriately.
-Two common implementations are co-incidental tracking and ratiometric tracking.
-For coincident tracking, make the divider ratio from the external supply the same as the divider ratio for the differential feedback
+When the LTC3839 is configured to track an external supply, a voltage divider can be used from the external supply to the TRACK/SS pin to scale the ramp rate appropriately.
+Two common implementations are coincidental tracking and ratiometric tracking.
+For coincident tracking, make the divider ratio from the external supply the same as the divider ratio for the differential feedback voltage.
+Ratiometric tracking could be achieved by using a different ratio than the differential feedback.

-Note that the 1μ A soft-start capacitor charging current is still flowing, producing a small offset error.
+Note that the $1\mu$ A soft-start capacitor charging current is still flowing, producing a small offset error.
 To minimize this error, select the tracking resistive divider values to be small enough to make this offset error negligible.